 Our legislature has provided many government programs to assist citizens with escalating medical and long-term care expenses.
 If you or a loved one requires skilled nursing care at home or in a long-term care facility, your savings and financial resources may be consumed very quickly on the cost of care alone.
 There are a few ways to pay for long-term care, however, Medicaid serves as the nation’s primary choice of health insurance coverage due to the eligibility for lower-income populations.

-Los Scales Elder Law assists seniors and their family to restructure assets, property, and income belongings to the person who requires long-term care assistance, so that those items no longer affect the person’s eligibility for benefits.
-Caring for a loved one shouldn’t cost a lifetime of savings, call Los Scales Elder Law to get started today.
+The Law Offices of Schellart Joyce assists seniors and their family to restructure assets, property, and income belongings to the person who requires long-term care assistance, so that those items no longer affect the person’s eligibility for benefits.
+Caring for a loved one shouldn’t cost a lifetime of savings, call our law firm to get started today.

 Are You Eligible for Long-term Medicaid?

 Looking Out for Both Spouses When One Goes into Long-term Care Unexpectedly

 It is hard on both spouses when one has to go into a nursing home.
 For the spouse remaining at home, making sure his or her loved one is getting the best possible care is, of course, the top priority.
 Adjusting to this new living arrangement can be a stressful challenge, and figuring out how to pay for that care is another key issue.
 With nursing homes in northwest Pennsylvania costing over $90,000 a year, it is no secret that long-term care is very expensive.
 When one spouse enters a nursing home, couples can see a large portion of their life savings quickly melt away.